thomasmortensson/node-police-data/README.md

 - PUT/GET requests
 - Static HTML serving (js/css/html/whatever else)
 - Access to an open data source
-- Usage of leaflet
+- Usage of mapping utilities
-- NPM and Bower
-- Bootstrap (possibly)
+- Bootstrap

-I would strongly recommend looking through some sample pages at the following links to understand the frameworks I use to make YOUR life easier.
-You don't have to understand all of this but any knowledge absorbed could be useful.
+I would recommend looking through some sample pages in the additional reading section as these will help you to understand the frameworks I use.
+You don't have to understand all of this but any knowledge absorbed will help you understand the more complex parts of this project.
+Even without additional reading, you should be able to modify portions of this project to get a kick start into the world of web development.

-The core techonlogies we use are:
+The core techonlogies we use in this project are:
-- Node.JS

 - HTML
 - CSS
+	- Bootstrap
 - JavaScript
+	- Node.JS
 	- Bower
 	- Leaflet.js
-- Bootstrap

-Please try to at least have a play around with HTML, CSS and Javascript as these are the building blocks of everything web, think of them as the foundations.
+HTML, CSS and Javascript are the building blocks of everything web, think of them as the foundations.

-At the ABSOLUTE least, try to do the following two tutorials first.
+To get a hang of HTML/CSS/JS try spending some time on CodeAcademy.
+You should be able to start making edits to this project pretty soon after starting :)
 * http://www.codecademy.com/en/tracks/web
 * http://www.codecademy.com/en/tracks/javascript

 This project uses the UK police data source to plot crimes on a map. https://data.police.uk/docs/

 ## Quickstart